VincentVanlaer/mesa-school-labs/content/wednesday/_index.md

  {{< card link="morning-session/" title="Introducing the binary module" >}}
 {{< /cards >}}

+The slides for this lab can be found [here](/wednesday/morning-slides.pdf).

 # Massive stars in binaries
 {{< cards >}}
 {{< card link="lab-1/" title="Lab 1: Mass transfer" >}}